Home

 When the federal census was taken in 1880, the 32-year-old Edward was unmarried and made his home with his widowed mother and younger siblings Mary Eva and Charles in Columbus.
 The residence was on North High Street.
 That year, he was employed as a clerk in a rolling mill.
 He was eight years older than sister Mary Eva and 15 years older than brother Charles.

 Sadly, son Earl died of cholera at age eight months, on Aug.
 6, 1882.
-He was buried on his grandparents' lot in Green Lawn Cemetery in Columbus.
+His tender remains were placed into rest in his grandparents' lot in Green Lawn Cemetery in Columbus.

-Edward's marriage to Mary apparently ended due to causes not yet known.
+Edward's marriage to Mary ended due to causes not yet known.

-Edward passed away of heart disease on Feb.
+Edward succumbed to incurable heart disease on Feb.
 15, 1907, at age 61.
 He was buried near his son at Green Lawn Cemetery.